-We require that all staff become trained and receive their DSP certification, Certified Residential Medication Aide, First Aid/CPR, and Safety Care.
-All staff must also undergo consumer specific training in regards to various medical needs.
-We provide all trainings we require.
+We require that all staff become trained and receive their DSP Certification, Certified Residential Medication Aide, First Aid/CPR, and Safety Care.
+All staff must also undergo consumer-specific training in regards to various medical needs.
+We provide all training we require.
 It is expected that you attend classes as you are scheduled for them.

-The direct support professional’s responsibilities are to provide support and skill building activities to persons with severe and prolonged mental illness and intellectual disabilities, treating all Consumers in their care with dignity and respect.
-Teaching independent living skills per treatment plan, includes but is not limited to.
+The direct support professional’s responsibilities are to provide support and skill-building activities to persons with severe, prolonged mental illness and intellectual disabilities, treating all consumers in their care with dignity and respect.
+Teaching independent living skills per treatment plan includes but is not limited to.

-Direct support professionals (DSP’s) objectively document on appropriate forms: incidents, accidents, daily progress toward goals, medication monitoring, changes in Consumers’ health status and behavior patterns, and makes referrals as appropriate.
+Direct support professionals (DSPs) objectively document on appropriate forms: incidents, accidents, daily progress toward goals, medication monitoring, changes in consumers’ health status, and behavior patterns, and makes referrals as appropriate.
 Also, DSPs perform the following tasks:

-- DSP’s identify Consumer needs and develops a treatment plan with administrator to address them.
+- DSPs identify consumers’ needs and develop a treatment plan with the administrator to address them.

-- DSP’s utilize QBS Safety Care techniques to maintain safety for the individuals being served.
+- DSPs utilize QBS Safety Care techniques to maintain safety for individuals being served.